Sport in South Africa: The role of sport in the formation of a South African identity, post-Apartheid

 Association football has historically been particularly popular amongst persons of African descent, although it does have a strong following amongst white South Africans as well and is South Africa's most popular sport overall.
 South Africa also hosted the 2010 FIFA World Cup.

-The South Africa national rugby union team, which is nicknamed Springboks or the Bokke, are currently ranked no. 3 in the world in Rugby union, and have had multiple successful international and world cup campaigns.
-Rugby union used to be the most popular sport in South Africa amongst white South Africans traditionally, but not anymore.
-Today, it is a sport that is played and enjoyed amongst all races in South Africa.
-South Africa hosted the 1995 Rugby World Cup, the first one hosted in Africa, going on to win it as well.
+The South Africa national rugby union team, which is nicknamed Springboks or the Bokke, are currently ranked no. 1 in the world in Rugby union, and have had multiple successful international and world cup campaigns.
+Rugby union is traditionally the most popular sport among white South Africans overall, with half of whites preferring it (cricket is a distant second, favored by 1 in 5 white South Africans).
+Today, rugby is played and enjoyed amongst all races in South Africa.
+South Africa hosted the 1995 Rugby World Cup, the first in Africa, and won it as well.

-Cricket is traditionally the popular sport among the white British diaspora and Indian South African communities, although it is now followed by members of all races in the country.
+Cricket is popular among the English-speaking white and Indian communities, although it has garnered an exponential following amongst other races in recent years.
 The national cricket team is nicknamed The Proteas.
 South Africa hosted the 2003 ICC Cricket World Cup and 2007 ICC World Twenty20.

 Other popular sports include: athletics, basketball, boxing, golf, netball, softball, field hockey, swimming, surfing and tennis.